 In a Lunisolar calendar the day or date is recognized as Tithi.
-The angular distance (measured anticlockwise) between the Sun and Moon as measured from the Earth location can vary between 0° and 360°.
-The 360 degree rotation indicates the Moon has completed one circle around the Earth, which is the completion of one Lunisolar month.
+The angular distance (measured anticlockwise) between the Sun and Moon as measured from the Earth can vary between 0° and 360°.
+This is divided into 30 parts (normally 30 days in a month).

-Normally there are 30 days in a month hence 360 degree is divided into 30 parts.
 Each part ends at 12°, 24° and so on.
-The circle ends at 360° which a month.
-The time spent by the Moon in each of these parts (i.e. the time taken by the Moon to travel the angular distance of 12°) is called one Tithi.
-This is a very simple explanation.
-In reality the calculation is quite complex because the Earth and the Sun have moved their position during this time and the value changes to close to 13 degree.
+The circle ends at 360°.
+The time spent by the Moon in each of these parts (i.e. the time taken for the angular distance to change by 12°) is called one Tithi (This is a very simple explanation.
+In reality the calculation is quite complex because the Earth and the Sun have moved their position during this time and the value changes to close to 13 degree).